 TVMob is an unofficial streaming app that advertises free access to live TV channels, movies, and shows on FireStick.
 On the surface, it sounds amazing—hundreds of channels and thousands of titles without paying a single subscription fee.
 But as the saying goes, if it sounds too good to be true, it usually is.

-User experiences with TVMob paint a troubling picture that potential users should understand before considering this app.
+User experiences with TVMob paint a troubling picture that potential users should consider before deciding to use the app.

 Widespread Connection Problems

-One user on a popular streaming forum described trying to watch a football game through TVMob, only to have the stream cut out every few minutes.
+One user on a popular streaming forum described trying to watch a football game on TVMob, only for the stream to cut out every few minutes.
 After an hour of constant reconnecting, they gave up entirely and found a legal alternative.

 Poor Stream Quality and Reliability